Touch Typing Programmes

 Nessy Fingers Touch Typing

-‘Nessy Fingers Touch Typing’, helps children improve spelling and keyboard skills.
-Designed for children between 8-12 years.
+‘Nessy Fingers Touch Typing’ helps children improve spelling and keyboard skills and is excellent for anyone with dyslexia.
+They are designed for children between 8-12 years.

 Nessy